-All faculty, staff, students, and long-term visitors must present a college ID card to enter the campus and should wear it while on campus, especially when the college is closed.
-The library, the public computing lab, and the Brooklyn College Student Center also require an ID card for entry.
+All faculty, staff, students, and long-term visitors must present a college ID card or the electronic ID in the BC Navigator mobile app to enter the campus.
+The library, the public computing lab, and the Brooklyn College Student Center also require ID for entry.